Raphire/HomeESP/README.md

 # HomeESP
 HomeESP is a simple home automation solution for the ESP8266, which allows you to monitor, control and configure compatible devices through a user friendly dashboard.

+This project is a proof-of-concept, as such, the sensors and actuators are not customizable in the dashboard.
+This project could however serve as a solid base for creating your own custom implementation to suit your own personal needs.

 ## Dependencies
 HomeESP requires the following libraries to be installed:
 * [ESPHelper](https://github.com/Raphire/ESPHelper) (Make sure to use my fork, as the original is not compatible with newer versions of ArduinoJSON)